The Wake Forest tradition of genuine conversation is coming to your table.

 Share your Call to Conversation location, story and photo with us.
 You can also share via Instagram or Twitter by using the hashtag #CalltoConversation.

 Let us know you if you’d like to join the movement!
 We’ll be in touch as we begin scheduling conversations.
+Students, faculty and staff are invited to join us for opportunities on campus.

 firstname.lastname@example.org | 336.758.2172 | #CalltoConversation | Give Today | © 2018